pelithne/aks_workshop/observability.md

-# Using Azure Monitor with Managed Prometheus, Grafana, and Container Insights
+# Using Azure Monitor with Managed Prometheus and Grafana

 In this section you will be using Azure Monitor with managed Prometheus, Grafana, and Container Insights.
 By the end of this tutorial, you will have a basic understanding of how to monitor your AKS cluster using these tools.